-a unique banking experience in the region and seek to continuously raise the bar to deliver on our promise of 'banking that reflects you.'
-This consistent recognition improving upon our own selves to offer accessible, inclusive, and innovative solutions that enable our customers'
+"We are extremely proud to have created a unique banking experience in the region and seek to continuously raise the bar to deliver on our promise of 'banking that reflects you.'
+This consistent recognition attests to our steadfast commitment of not settling with the status quo, and improving upon our own selves to offer accessible, inclusive, and innovative solutions that enable our customers' financial aspirations and lifestyle needs."